 The Faces of China’s Online Labor Markets

-To answer this question, we recruited a total of 1,419 adult subjects living in mainland China between July 21 and August 21, 2016 on zbj.com.
-We then benchmarked their demographics and public attitudes against four national benchmarks: the 2013 Chinese General Social Survey (CGSS), the third wave (2011) of the Asian Barometer Survey (ABS), the sixth wave (2012) of the World Value Survey (WVS), and the 2008 China Survey (CS) hosted at Texas A&M University.
-Granted, there were time gaps between the national surveys and our online recruitment, but given the relative infrequency of national surveys, it was the best we could do.
+To answer this question, we recruited a total of 1,419 adult subjects living in Mainland China between July 21 and August 21, 2016 on zbj.com.
+We then benchmark their demographics and public attitudes against four national benchmarks: the 2013 Chinese General Social Survey (CGSS), the third wave (2011) of the Asian Barometer Survey (ABS), the sixth wave (2012) of the World Value Survey (WVS), and the 2008 China Survey (CS) hosted at Texas A&M University.
+Granted, there was time laps between the national surveys and our online recruitment, but, given the relatively infrequency of national surveys, it was the best we could do.